SamuelLBau/HE_GUI/README.txt

 [] use the temp ranges to change image (Eric / someone will write this one)

 [X] add profile loading / saving ability
-[X]add dialog for profile saving / loading
+[X] add dialog for profile saving / loading
+[] figure out blocking for the smaller dialogs

 [X] add menu to top level with additional options
-[X] add tool-tips to buttons with current directory
+[X] add tool-tips to buttons with current directoryy